-According to Zillow, the first-time buyers in the U.S. looking for an affordable home without much competition may have the best luck in the State of Florida, with Orlando real estate market ranked high in the Top 10 best cities for first-time home buyers.”
+According to Zillow, the first-time buyers in the U.S. looking for an affordable home without much competition may have the best luck in the State of Florida, with Orlando real estate market ranked high in the “Top 10 best cities for first-time home buyers.”

-Orlando Real Estate Market Forecasts 2019 & 2020
+Orlando Real Estate Market Forecast 2020

 Orlando Housing Market Forecast 2019 – 2021

 The LittleBigHomes.com estimates that the probability for rising home prices in Orlando is 85% during this period.
-If this Housing Market Forecast is correct, home values will be higher in the 3rd Quarter of 2021 than they were in the 3rd Quarter of 2018.
+If this price forecast is correct, the Orlando home values will be higher in the 3rd Quarter of 2021 than they were in the 3rd Quarter of 2018.

 Orlando Real Estate Market Trends